WHMIS - Glossary - A-G

 Gases under pressure – hazardous products classified in this hazard class are compressed gases, liquefied gases, dissolved gases, or refrigerated liquefied gases.
 Compressed gases, liquefied gases and dissolved gases may explode if heated.
 Refrigerated liquefied gases may cause cryogenic (severe cold) burns or injury.

-These products consist of a gas contained in a receptacle under a pressure of 200 kPa or more at 20 deg C, or that is liquefied, or liquefied and refrigerated, but excludes any gas that has an absolute vapour pressure of not more than 300 kPa at 50 deg C or that is not completely gaseous at 20 deg C and 101.3 kPa.
+These products consist of a gas contained in a receptacle under a pressure of 200 kPa or more at 20°C, or that is liquefied, or liquefied and refrigerated, but excludes any gas that has an absolute vapour pressure of not more than 300 kPa at 50°C or that is not completely gaseous at 20° C and 101.3 kPa.
+Note: Under GHS (version 7), aerosols must not be classified as gases under pressure.

 General ventilation – see Ventilation.

-Germ cell mutagenicity – hazardous products classified in this hazard class may cause or are suspected of causing genetic defects.
-These products are liable lead to an increased occurrence of mutations in the germ (reproductive) cells.
+Germ cell mutagenicity – hazardous products classified in this hazard class cause or may cause an increased occurrence of heritable gene mutations, including heritable structural and numerical chromosome aberrations in germ cells, occurring after exposure to a mixture or substance.

 Globally Harmonized System of Classification and Labelling of Chemicals (GHS) –an international system that defines and classifies the hazards of chemical products, and communicates health and safety information on labels and SDSs in a standardized way.
 The GHS is developed through consensus at the United Nations.
 The GHS “purple book” is a guidance document.
 Only the elements of GHS that have been explicitly adopted in legislation (e.g., in the HPR) are enforceable.